Azure/azure-sdk/docs/design/python/response_of_t_or_t.md

 ### Methods return T
 In this model, we model T independently of how information was received (header or body).
 Headers related to the returned entity are modeled on T itself.
 Headers related to the *request* (e.g. request id, request processing cost) are assumed to primarily be of interest to logging and telemetry and thus consumed/"exposed" by logging and tracing policies.
 The full response is available in failures as a property in the raised exception.

+In addition, we allow for a per-call callback that allows for transformation of the response before it is returned to the caller.

 ##### Pros
 * No confusion about which response headers belong to for library methods that makes multiple requests.
 * Elevates the abstraction level from the raw HTTP response structure (header/body/status code)